 Returning The Loan

 The amount withdrawn as part of the PPF will need to returned in a time frame of 36 months.
-In case the borrower fails to return the sum in the stipulated time period, the availed interest of 2% will be increased to 6%.
-A similar scenario will follow in case the borrower fails to pay back any part of the interest instead of the principal that was initially removed as a loan.
-This will mean that the outstanding interest will be debited from the account of the borrower during the time frame of 36 months.
+In case the businesses fails to return the sum in the stipulated time period, the availed interest of 2% will be increased to 6%.
+A similar scenario will follow in case the businesses fails to pay back any part of the interest instead of the principal that was initially removed as a loan.
+This will mean that the outstanding interest will be debited from the account of the businesses during the time frame of 36 months.

 Other Things To Remember

 Its is possible to take withdrawals from your PPF account from the 7th year of its initiation.
 However, it is also possible to withdraw less than 50% of the available balance in your account by the end of the 4th year.
 The maximum amount one can deposit on a PPF account is 1.5 lakhs.
 It is also important to remember that only one PPF account can be maintained by an individual.
 There is also a minimum deposit limit to PPF accounts for a particular year, which is Rs.
 500.